 Faits’s assumption that filming her in a state of undress was Ladao’s intention isn’t an unreasonable one.

 This is a complicated situation.
 It’s obvious why both Faits and Ladao see themselves in the right.
 But we now have video of the incident, and we’ll let you decide where you fall on your own (and frankly the only reason we’re bothering to go this in depth is because enough readers asked us to).

-I guess in closing, before you dismiss this, let me remind you that the reason Faits wrote her original post was that she claimed others had been harassed by Ladao.
+I guess in closing, before you dismiss this entirely, let me remind you that in her original post Faits claimed others had been harassed by Ladao.
 She related this story because it was her own (and it would be wrong to out those who have talked with her).
 Importantly though, it’s now clear her original post doesn’t accurately describe the events as they occurred that night.